Skip to content

 As a homeowner, you shouldn’t waste time trying to determine whether you have asbestos or cellulose insulation in your home or not.
 This is particularly true especially if the insulation is clearly broken down and exposed.
 If this happens, seal off the area and immediately call a professional insulation or abatement company.

-According to the Asbestos Institute, you need to work with professionals if you are looking at over ten square feet of asbestos in your home.
-However, even if you only suspect the presence of
+According to the Asbestos Institute, you must work with professionals if you are looking at over ten square feet of asbestos in your home.
+However, even if you only suspect the presence of asbestos, it is always prudent to get the professionals involved.

 Professional abatement crews have the right training and equipment needed to make a definitive determination of the composition of the substance.
 Professionals also have training in asbestos removal to ensure that your home and environment are safe from exposure during the removal process.
 Professional crews are trained in the safe removal and disposal of all forms of asbestos, which means you don’t have to worry about these processes when you have a professional removal company working with you.